brain-score/vision/docs/source/modules/tutorial.rst

 At this point, I would say that you are pretty comfortable with the submission, and hopefully you have submitted at least one model and gotten a score.
-So, in this section, I will skip some of the parts that are common with submitting a custom model (vs. something like AlexNet), and just focus on what is different.
+So, in this section, we will skip some of the parts that are common with submitting a custom model (vs. something like AlexNet), and just focus on what is different.

 1. In short, submitting a custom model is not that difficult for those that have already submitted a model like AlexNet and have a submission package ready.
-If you have not done this, I highly recommend going through this tutorial beforehand, or else you will encounter some errors along the way.
+If you have not done this, we highly recommend going through this tutorial beforehand, or else you will encounter some errors along the way.
 2. The entire package we submit will be the same as a pretrained model, but with the ``models/base_models.py`` file different (as the model itself is different).
-   So, I would recommend just copying the ``my_alexnet_submission`` folder, pasting it into the ``my_model_submissions`` folder, and renaming it to something like ``my_custom_submission``.
+   So, we would recommend just copying the ``my_alexnet_submission`` folder, pasting it into the ``my_model_submissions`` folder, and renaming it to something like ``my_custom_submission``.
 This will take care of all the tricky submission stuff, and you can just focus on implementing the actual model inside ``models/base_models.py``.